MichaelPoma/ds301-final-project/README.md

 - Apply to stock predictions of Twitter
 - Compare to stock value of TSLA and other Musk companies
-- See how tweet sentiment stears direction of Twitter climate
+- See how Tweet sentiment stears direction of Twitter climate
 - Analyze prominence in News media
+- Capture more, updated data on Musk's recent Tweets
+- Analyze Twitter replies to many of Musk's tweets to understand impact from customer perspective